oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 date: 2019-02-23T17:39:15-05:00
 draft: false
 weight: 2
-description: "Use the Oracle WebLogic Server Remote Console to manage a domain running in Kubernetes."
+description: "Use the WebLogic Remote Console to manage a domain running in Kubernetes."
 ---

-The Oracle WebLogic Server Remote Console is a lightweight, open source console that does not need to be collocated with a WebLogic Server domain.
+The WebLogic Remote Console is a lightweight, open source console that does not need to be collocated with a WebLogic Server domain.
 You can install and run the Remote Console anywhere.
-For an introduction, read the blog, ["The NEW WebLogic Server Remote Console"](https://blogs.oracle.com/weblogicserver/new-weblogic-server-remote-console).
+For an introduction, read the blog, ["The NEW WebLogic Remote Console"](https://blogs.oracle.com/weblogicserver/new-weblogic-server-remote-console).
-For detailed documentation, see the [Oracle WebLogic Server Remote Console](https://github.com/oracle/weblogic-remote-console) GitHub project.
+For detailed documentation, see the [WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console) GitHub project.

-A major benefit of using the Remote Console is that it runs in your browser and can be used to connect to different WebLogic Server instances.
+A major benefit of using the Remote Console is that it runs in your browser or a desktop application, and can be used to connect to different WebLogic Server instances.
 You can use the Remote Console with WebLogic Server _slim_ installers, available on the [OTN](https://www.oracle.com/middleware/technologies/weblogic-server-installers-downloads.html) or [OSDC](https://edelivery.oracle.com/osdc/faces/Home.jspx;jsessionid=LchBX6sgzwv5MwSaamMxrIIk-etWJLb0IyCet9mcnqAYnINXvWzi!-1201085350).
 Slim installers reduce the size of WebLogic Server downloads, installations, container images, and Kubernetes pods.